Content Manager: Working with User Input Validation in the Settings Panel

 Setting a length limit means that the form does not submit if the length of the value exceeds that limit.

-Some types of Inputs element allow you to add additional pattern validation in their settings.
+Some types of input elements allow you to add additional pattern validation in their settings.
 Pattern validation is achieved using regular expressions, which is a string of characters and symbols that defines a search pattern.

-For example, let's say you have an Input element where you want users to enter a username.
-And the rule for usernames is that they must be made up of alphanumeric characters and underscores.
+For example, let's say you have an input element where you want users to enter a username.
+Your rule for usernames is that they must be made up of alphanumeric characters and underscores.
 They also must be between 5 and 20 characters long.

 1^[a-zA-Z0-9_]{5,20}$